DanFozilov/trading-risk-calculator/README.md

-# Professional Trade Risk Calculator
+# Professional Trading Risk Calculator

 A clean and practical Python CLI tool for calculating position size, risk, and reward in trading.